FallenStar08/Fallen_Improved_Tooltips/README.md

+## Melon loader Mods for Last Epoch

 # Fallen_Improved_Tooltips

-A melon loader mod for last epoch which shows which filter rule matched and if unique/set items are already owned.
+Shows which filter rule matched and if unique/set items are already owned.